ZiedYT/chats-revenge-public/README.md

 - Rewards:
     - Chat can timeout/untimeout each other
     - Chat can turn off your monitor
+    - Chat can blur your monitor
     - Chat can turn off your camera
     - Chat can simulate keyboard presses
     - Chat can disable your keyboard/mouse
+    - Chat can playsounds
     - More to come :D
 ## How To Use
 - Download the zip of the lastest release [here](https://github.com/ZiedYT/ChannelPointsBot_public/releases)